Oghma-Infinium/Ascensio/README.md

  1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v6 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
  2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
  3. Right click on Skyrim SE and click on properties, untick the "Enable Steam Overlay while in-game."
- 4. You also need to start the games to the main menu in order to download all the creations. **DO NOT SKIP THIS STEP, IF YOU DO SO WABBAJACK WILL FAIL**
+ 4. You also need to start the games to the main menu in order to download all the creations. **DO NOT SKIP THIS STEP.
+IF YOU DO SO WABBAJACK WILL FAIL.**

 #### Pagefile and crash prevention

 Larger Skyrim modlists require a significant amount of memory, running out of memory **will** result in crashes and other potential issues.
-This step is **NOT** optional, I do not care how much RAM or VRAM you have, please do this step.
+This step is **NOT** optional.
+I do not care how much RAM or VRAM you have, please do this step.

  To set up your pagefile:
  1. Press **Win Key + R**